Eddy98/DataStructures/README.md

 **Hash Table**

 A data structure that provides fast insertion, deletion, and lookup of key/value pairs.
 Under the hood, a hash table uses a dynamic array of linked lists to efficiently store key/value pairs.
 When inserting a key/value pair, a hash function first maps the key, which is typically a string (or any data that can be hashed, depending on the implementation of the hash table), to an integer value and, by extension, to an index in the underlying dynamic array.
-Then, the valueassociated with the key is added to the linked list stored at that index in the dynamic array, and a reference to the key is also stored with the value.
+Then, the value associated with the key is added to the linked list stored at that index in the dynamic array, and a reference to the key is also stored with the value.

 Hash tables rely on highly optimized hash functions to minimize the number of collisions that occur when storing values: cases where two keys map to the same index.